 Creating modules is a great way to reuse code, but often you need the same module with smaller variations throughout your design.
-This is what generics and the generic map is for.
+This is what generics and the generic map are for.
 It allows you to make certain parts of the module configurable at compile-time.

 Constants are used when we want to avoid typing the same value over and over again.
 They can be used for defining bit-widths of signal vectors at compile-time, and they can even be mapped to generic constants as well.
 Constants can be used in place of signals and variables anywhere in the code, but their values cannot be changed after compile-time.

 This blog post is part of the Basic VHDL Tutorials series.

 In the previous tutorial, we created a 4-input multiplexer module with a bus width of 8 bits.
 But what if we also need a similar MUX with a different bus width?
 Is the only solution to copy-paste the code into a new module, and change the numbers?

 It is possible to create constants in VHDL using this syntax:

 Constants can be declared along with signals in the declarative part of a VHDL file, or they can be declared along with variables in a process.